artemave/node-test-runners-performance-comparison/readme.md

 This generates test sets, runs benchmarks, and generates chart images (sourced in this readme), and also [results.json](./results.json) file with raw results.

-I then use [grip](https://github.com/joeyespo/grip) to preview the readme locally.
+I then use [grip](https://github.com/joeyespo/grip) to preview the readme with the updated charts locally.